kolinsturt/kolinsturt.github.io/_posts/2011-11-15-aes_encryption_using_openssl.md

 	    free(keyChar);
 	}

-While this example knows the length of the plain text and output, you can mathematically figure out the length of the output by ( (inputLength / blockSize) * blockSize) + blockSize.
+While this example knows the length of the plain text and output, you can figure out the length of the output by ( (inputLength / blockSize) * blockSize) + blockSize.

-And that's it for implementing AES 256 CBC in OpenSSL.
-To see an equivalent example of AES encryption using a Apple's CommonCrypto library, see [here](https://collinbstuart.github.io/lessons/2014/01/01/common_crypto/).
+That's it for implementing AES 256 CBC in OpenSSL.
+To learn how to perform AES encryption using a Apple’s CommonCrypto library see [this article](https://kolinsturt.github.io/lessons/2014/01/01/common_crypto).